DavideBar/Object-Oriented_Programming_Java/README.md

 Object-Oriented Programming (Java)
 ============

 Work done in Java using NetBeans 7.2.1.
-This program manages the festivals, including the artists, the agents, their contracts, the festivals.
+This program manages events, including the artists, the agents, their contracts.

 Work authors: